The Corporate Immigration Review: Australia

 The direct entry stream is designed for applicants who do not meet the requirements of the TRT stream or who are not yet in Australia, provided they satisfy the skill and work experience requirements.

-v Subclass 491 and 494 visa applications
+vii Subclass 491 and 494 visa applications

 As stated above, the subclass 491 and 494 visas are temporary visas granted for five years introduced on 16 November 2019.
 The applicant is required to live and work in regional Australia for three years before transitioning to permanent residency under subclass 191.
+The Australian government will extend these visas by three years for visa holders impacted by the covid-19 international travel restrictions that were in place.

 Skilled employer sponsored regional (provisional) visa (subclass 494): employer-sponsored stream